irene-tang/discontiguous-multiwords/README.md

 Does not work well with documents including quotations.

 **extractor_output.txt**
 A sample document containing sentences with discontinuous multiwords.
-Created with `extractor.py` and manually marked to distinguish real discontinuous multiwords from non-real discontinuous multiwords. <br />
+Created with `extractor.py` for `sample_texts/random_sentences.txt`.
+Manually marked to distinguish real discontinuous multiwords from non-real discontinuous multiwords. <br />

 Contains those sentences from the output file of `sample_text/random_sentences.txt` that are found to contain discontiguous multiwords.
 The sentences are manually marked to distinguish between real discontiguous multiwords and non-real discontiguous multiwords.
 Real discontiguous multiwords are marked with `*` and non-real discontiguous multiwords are marked with `< >`.